ad-aures/plugins.castopod.org/README.md

-# The Castopod Plugin Repository
+# The Castopod Plugin Hub (plugins.castopod.org)

-The Castopod Plugin Repository is an open-source and open-data platform that allows Castopod users to discover and install plugins while enabling developers to share their creations with the Castopod community.
+The Castopod Plugin Hub is the place to discover, install, and manage plugins for Castopod.